-The training is a series of Canvas modules that include information, video presentations, weekly live group discussions via Zoom, and application activities.
+The training is a series of dialogue workshops that include information, video presentations, weekly live group discussions via Zoom, and application activities.
 Facilitators of the training program include university staff, interns, current SAPAC volunteers, and community members.

 Who can participate?